 The Fraunhofer Research Institution for Materials Recycling and Resource Strategies IWKS stands for a responsible use of resources.
 The aim of the research of Fraunhofer IWKS is to establish a closed circular economy.
-Therefore, the scientists work at recovering recycable materials and introducing them into a new product cycle or to substitute valuable materials through sustainable alternatives.
+Therefore, it's scientists work at recovering recyclable materials and introducing them into a new product cycle or substituting valuable materials through sustainable alternatives.

-Therefore, Fraunhofer IWKS develops innovative processes in the area of functional materials (magnet materials, energy materials, analytics) and functional materials (urban mining, biogenic systems, material flow management).
+Therefore, Fraunhofer IWKS develops innovative processes in the area of functional materials and Secondary Raw Materials